 Pet Bowls, Toys, and Bedding

 Washcloth toys and bedding in your washing machine or by hand (be sure to check the manufacturing label first) and if possible, allow them to air dry outside in the fresh air and sunshine.
-To prevent your pet’s skin from becoming irritated, be sure to use a small amount of a detergent that is gentle, fragrance and dye free.
+To prevent your pet’s skin from becoming irritated, be sure to use a small amount of detergent that is gentle, fragrance, and dye-free.
 Be sure to rinse well.

 Spring Cleaning Tip: place pet crates and carriers outside and wash them with warm, soapy water and a soft cloth.
 Rinse well and dry thoroughly.

-Keep your home free of litter odor by regularly changing the litter box and using a quality litter.
+Keep your home free of litter odor by regularly changing the litter box and use quality litter.